January 13, 2021

 The need for data loggers depends upon the number of measurement points that you have or the number of sensors that you want to connect to it.
 Data loggers are available in multiple configurations so that you can choose according to your needs.

-For instance, the ESCL-10VT data logger is a single channel data logger whereas the ESDL-30 is a multiple channel data logger with 160 inputs.
-However, the later one requires an SDI-12 interface to connect with sensors like piezometers, load cells, temperature sensors etc.
+For instance, the ESCL-10VT data logger is a single-channel data logger whereas the ESDL-30 is a multiple-channel data logger with 160 inputs.
+However, the latter requires an SDI-12 interface to connect with sensors like piezometers, load cells, temperature sensors, etc.

 How long can data loggers record?